eyounx/VirtualTaobao/README.md

 How VirtualTaobao was trained is described in
 > Jing-Cheng Shi, Yang Yu, Qing Da, Shi-Yong Chen, and An-Xiang Zeng.
 [Virtual-Taobao: Virtualizing real-world online retail environment for reinforcement learning](https://arxiv.org/abs/1805.10000).
 In: Proceedings of the 33rd AAAI Conference on Artificial Intelligence (AAAI’19), Honolulu, HI, 2019.

 We release in this repository a VirtualTaobao model for both the recommondation system research and the reinforcement learning research (see the supervised learning and reinforcement learning use cases below).
-Anyone can this simulator freely, but should give credit to the above reference.
+Anyone can use this simulator freely, but should give proper credit to the above reference.

 Currently, VirtualTaobao V0 model (VirtualTB-v0) is provided, which was trained from a middle-scaled anonymized Taobao dataset.
 More larger models will be released soon.